drogobetski/SurveySpider/README.md

 surveyJSON = [

   { "type" : "ESSAY",
-    "question" : "What spider makes the largest web?" },
+    "question" : "Which spider makes the largest web?" },

   { "type" : "MULTIPLE_CHOICE",
-    "question" : "Which species of spider sees in color?", "answers" : ["Hobo spider",
+    "question" : "Which species of spiders see in color?", "answers" : ["Hobo spider",
                  "Black Widow Spider",
                  "Jumping spider",